 Founding Member and Director

-Audrey Curra earned her Masters degree in Counseling Psychology, with an emphasis in Depth Psychology from Pacifica Graduate Institute.
+Audrey Curra earned her Master's degree in Counseling Psychology, with an emphasis in Depth Psychology from Pacifica Graduate Institute.
 She volunteers at a non-profit community counseling center in Sherman Oaks, California.
 Her passion for exploring Jung’s approach to the sacred emerged out of her work as a performer and artist.
-Her performance work focuses on an embodied investigation of psyche through movement, ritual, music and voice.
+Her performance work focuses on an embodied investigation of the psyche through movement, ritual, music, and voice.
 She continues to study the body-psyche connection through the use of Authentic Movement and Somatic psychology.
-At PSCC, Audrey manages lecture and seminar organization and registration, non-profit finance and donations, as well as facilitating a movement practice with seminar attendees during seminar sessions.
-Email her directly at firstname.lastname@example.org.
+At PSCC, Audrey manages lecture and seminar organization and registration, non-profit finance, and donations, as well as facilitating a movement practice with seminar attendees during seminar sessions.
+She can be reached directly at Audrey@psycheandthesacred.org.

 Founding Member and Director

 Tara Gilmaher is a body-mind psychotherapist with a focus in integrative therapies and healing practices.
 She is currently pursuing licensure as a marriage and family psychotherapist and a Ph.D. depth psychology program.
-Tara has also practiced as a Clinical Hypnotherapist having earned credentials in hypnosis, behaviour modification, mindfulness, meditation, somatic release, energetic balancing traditions, non-violent communication and mediation, shamanic work, and in helping people recover from the effects of trauma.
+Tara has also practiced as a Clinical Hypnotherapist, having earned credentials in hypnosis, behavior modification, mindfulness, meditation, somatic release, energetic balancing traditions, non-violent communication and mediation, shamanic work, and helping people recover from the effects of trauma.
 In addition, Tara has a diverse background working in the arts and entertainment industry—both abroad and on international teams, as a doula and parenting educator, lecturing at universities, and working with disabled populations.
 She grew up with horses, livestock, and working and performing at the Renaissance Pleasure Faire.
 Tara is a founding member of PSCC.
-Tara can be contacted by anyone interested in hosting seminars, contributing skills or services to the board of directors, or with program development suggestions and questions. email@example.com
+Anyone interested in hosting seminars, contributing skills, services to the board of directors, or program development suggestions and questions can email Tara at Contact@psycheandthesacred.org